 Lively Markets and Festivals Year Round

-In 2012 Sneinton Market Square was subject to a major redesign and refurbishment by Patel Taylor Architects.
-This highly successful project significantly improved the look and feel of the area and this high quality refurbishment is standing the test of time.
+In 2012 Sneinton Market Square was subject to a major redesign by Patel Taylor Architects.
+This highly successful project significantly improved the look and feel of the area and is standing the test of time.
+The avenues and square also host weekly and monthly food markets, annual events and festivals such as the Nottingham Craft Beer Festival, Light Night and Pride.

 Victoria Leisure Centre